pagkly/Zed/Investopedia4/Double Exponential Moving Average (DEMA) Definition and Calculation.md

 ## Limitations of the Double Exponential Moving Average

 Moving averages tend to work well in trending markets, but provide little insight when the price is [[choppy]](https://www.investopedia.com/terms/c/choppymarket.asp) or range-bound.
-During such times the price will frequently cross back and forth across the MA or DEMA.
+During such times the price [[Will|will]] frequently cross back and forth across the MA or DEMA.
 The short-lived price moves are unlikely to result in profitable trade signals.

-Reducing lag can be good in some circumstances, like when an actual price reversal occurs.
+Reducing lag can be good in some circumstances, like when an actual price [[Reversal|reversal]] occurs.
 The reduced lag gets the trader out quicker, reducing their losses.
 Yet reduced lag can also result in [[overtrading]](https://www.investopedia.com/terms/o/overtrading.asp).
 This is when an indicator provides too many signals.
 For example, the indicator tells a trader to sell when the price makes only a minor move against them.
 The trader sells only to watch the price continue in its original direction.
 Sometimes lag is good, and sometimes it isn't.
 It depends on what the trader wants from an indicator.
 It is up to the trader to find a balance, and determine how much lag works for them.

-The DEMA is best used in conjunction with other forms of analysis, such as [[price action]](https://www.investopedia.com/terms/p/price-action.asp) analysis, fundamental analysis, and other technical indicators.
+The DEMA is best used in conjunction with other forms of analysis, such as [[price action]](https://www.investopedia.com/terms/p/price-action.asp) analysis, [[Fundamental Analysis|fundamental analysis]], and other technical indicators.